Loading...

 A one-time $4.99 unlock fits a finite project — a grandparent's photo album, a wartime portrait collection, a one-shot family history book.
 A $129–299 yearly subscription fits ongoing genealogy research where you log in monthly or weekly.
 Most family photo restoration projects are finite — once the album is digitized and restored, you are done.
 ArtImageHub's pricing matches that shape; MyHeritage's does not.

 Pick the most damaged photo in your collection — the one with the worst water stain, deepest scratch, or most severe fading.
-Run it through ArtImageHub's free preview.
-If the result looks like something you would actually print or share, the $4.99 unlock buys the original-quality download.
-MyHeritage requires a paid plan before you see the same level of preview, which makes it harder to test fairly.
-Use the tool that lets you verify quality before committing.
+ArtImageHub uses a $4.99 pay-first unlock for upload, AI processing, and original-quality download.
+MyHeritage requires a paid plan before you see the same level of output, which makes one-off projects harder to price fairly.
+Use the tool whose pricing matches your actual project shape.

 Family photo restoration is a long-tail project — you often want to come back six months later and re-download a result, or restore a few additional photos that turned up in a relative's closet.
 ArtImageHub ties your access to your email, so re-downloads are free after the initial $4.99 unlock.
 MyHeritage requires an active subscription to access your restored photos in the cloud, which becomes a problem if you cancel.
 Pick a tool whose long-tail behavior matches how you will actually use it.

 For users who only want photo restoration without the genealogy bundle, ArtImageHub is a strong MyHeritage alternative.
-Its AI restoration handles scratches, fading, water stains, color shifts, and torn corners with quality comparable to MyHeritage Photo Tools, and in our 35-photo test set the heavy-damage cases came back slightly cleaner on ArtImageHub.
+Its AI restoration is built for scratches, fading, water stains, color shifts, and torn corners, while MyHeritage Photo Tools are strongest when restoration belongs inside a broader family-tree workflow.
 The pricing difference is the bigger story: a one-time $4.99 unlock vs $129–299 per year for MyHeritage Premium or Complete.
 ArtImageHub is the wrong choice if you specifically want family-tree integration, DNA matching, or historical records — those features are only in MyHeritage.
 But if you opened MyHeritage primarily to restore old photos, you are paying 25–60× more than you need to.
 ArtImageHub does not bundle features you will not use.

 ArtImageHub is roughly 25–60× cheaper than MyHeritage if your only goal is photo restoration.
 ArtImageHub charges $4.99 once for the original-quality unlock, with no subscription and no renewal.
 MyHeritage Premium is $129/year, MyHeritage Complete is $299/year, and the photo tools are bundled into those plans rather than sold separately.
 Over one year, you would pay $4.99 for ArtImageHub vs $129–299 for MyHeritage.
 Even if you bought multiple ArtImageHub unlocks for separate restoration projects in the same year, you would have to repurchase 25–60 times before reaching MyHeritage Complete pricing.
 The math only flips if you actually use MyHeritage's genealogy features — family-tree research, DNA matching, historical record search — which justifies the bundle.
 For photo restoration alone, the difference is dramatic.